Skiylia-Lang/PySkiylia/README.md

 **PySkiylia: [Latest release]**

-Support here: [issues]
+Open issues can be found here: [issues]

+To create an issue, be it a bug, question, feature request, or other, use this link here: [Open an issue]

 # Skiylia

 Skiylia is dynamically typed, object oriented, and most importantly *interpreted*.
 While it may share many similarities with C derivatives, its heritage is definitely Pythonic.

-To that end, Skiylia is most aptly described as a Python-C# hybrid.

-##

 ## Sample code